 Sampson County has diligently pursued the development of a public water system since the early 1990’s, despite early conclusions from engineering firms that a water system in our geographically large and sparsely populated county was not economically feasible.
 Prudent planning and the aggressive pursuit of grant dollars and low interest loans have allowed the County to develop a system that today boasts 600+ miles of distribution lines serving approximately 6,033 customers, with 4 water tanks, 3 wells, and interconnections with multiple government entities.

 Currently, the rate for water taps are as follows.
-These rates will increase after June 30th or after the specific recruitment period for each project has ended:
+These rates are effective after July 1st, 2022:

 2” and larger Cost of Construction